bluewave-labs/verifywise/README.md

 ## Why now?

-- **Urgent Need for Regulatory Compliance:** Regulations establish clear rules for AI applications, creating a need for organizations to comply with legal requirements.
+- **Urgent need for regulatory compliance:** Regulations establish clear rules for AI applications, creating a need for organizations to comply with legal requirements.
-- **Complexity of Compliance:** Companies will require governance tools to help them navigate a changing regulatory landscape.
+- **Complexity of compliance:** Companies will require governance tools to help them navigate a changing regulatory landscape.
-- **Growing Concerns for Ethical AI:** There is a strong push from governments, businesses, and consumers for more ethical and transparent AI systems.
+- **Growing concerns for ethical AI:** There is a strong push from governments, businesses, and consumers for more ethical and transparent AI systems.
-- **Good Timing with Global AI Expansion:** Launching an open-source AI governance application now aligns with the AI adoption trend across industries (e.g., healthcare, finance), addressing the need for a rapidly deployable governance solution.
+- **Good timing with global AI expansion:** Launching an open-source AI governance application now aligns with the AI adoption trend across industries (e.g., healthcare, finance), addressing the need for a deployable governance solution.

 ## Features